exercism/javascript/concepts/arithmetic-operators/about.md

 // => 45
 ```
 ## Shorthand Assignment Operators
-Shorthand assignment operators are shorter way of writing code conducting arithmetic operations on a variable, and assigning the new value to the same variable.
+Shorthand assignment operators are a shorter way of writing code conducting arithmetic operations on a variable, and assigning the new value to the same variable.
 Consider two variable `x` & `y`(`y` can aso be replaced by any number)
 - `x += y`: Same as `x = x + y`.
 - `x -= y`: Same as `x = x - y`.
 - `x *= y`: Same as `x = x * y`.